Is It Really Food Noise? Or Is It Hunger We’ve Been Taught to Distrust?

 There’s a growing buzz around “food noise” - a phrase now commonly used to describe constant thoughts about food, cravings, or preoccupations with eating.
 In many of the narratives emerging from weight loss circles - particularly those surrounding appetite-suppressing medications - food noise is framed as the enemy: disruptive, unwelcome, and something to be silenced.

-In this blog, I take a closer look at the concept of food noise and explore a different possibility: what if it’s hunger?
-What if it’s the body speaking - clearly, persistently - and we’ve simply lost the ability, or the permission, to listen?
+In this blog, I take a closer look at the concept of food noise and explore how it’s related to hunger, malnourishment and food restriction.

 The Rise of 'Food Noise' as a Problem to Medicate